Want an easy way to optimize your internal linking strategy?

 The Orphaned Posts filter is another fantastic feature you’ll love about Link Assistant.
 It enables you to easily find orphan posts (posts with no internal links) on your site.

 Orphan posts are harmful to your SEO.
 They can result in low traffic and poor rankings.
-Adding internal links to your orphan posts will result in a boost in SEO and better visibility for those posts.
+Adding internal links to your orphan posts will boost your SEO and result in better visibility for those posts.

 Optimize Your Internal Linking Strategy and Increase Your Chances of Ranking